PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 - Generate lakehouse tables using pre-provided Python code in Fabric notebook
 - Set up and run the custom C# application to automate the creation of a DirectLake datatset

+> This document will take you through the steps required to set up and run through the demo.
+If you are just looking to understand how to write C# code using the Tabular Object Model (TOM), you should read **[CodeWalkthrough.md](CodeWalkthrough.md)**.

 ## Create a new workspace associated with Fabric capacity

 Create a new workspace with a name such as **DirectLakeDemo**.
 Make sure